cv4dt/cv4dt.github.io/content/projects/cv/index.md

 In this research direction, we explore quantification of uncertainty in various modalities and downstream tasks: From data acqusition, through segmentation to inference.
 Our rationale is often grounded in Bayesian modeling of uncertainty (but not limited to!).
 Previously published papers, e.g., on reconstruction uncertainty
 [*Scan2LoD3: Reconstructing semantic 3D building models at LoD3 using ray casting and Bayesian networks* (CVPR23)](https://openaccess.thecvf.com/content/CVPR2023W/PCV/papers/Wysocki_Scan2LoD3_Reconstructing_Semantic_3D_Building_Models_at_LoD3_Using_Ray_CVPRW_2023_paper.pdf).
-Currently, we are involved in funded project, [NeRF2BIM](https://www.asg.ed.tum.de/en/gds/forschung-research/projects/nerf2bim/) together with Profs Petzold, Holst and Niessner, where we analyze laser scanning uncertainty and its influence on final 3D object reconstruction.
+Currently, we are involved in the funded project, [NeRF2BIM](https://www.asg.ed.tum.de/en/gds/forschung-research/projects/nerf2bim/), together with Profs Petzold, Holst and Niessner, where we analyze laser scanning uncertainty and its influence on final 3D object reconstruction.

 ---